anomaly/prestans-docs/source/index.rst

 Feedback
 --------

 If you find any inconsistencies in our documentation please feel free to lodge an issue via our `Issue Tracker <https://github.com/anomaly/prestans-docs/issues>`_ on Github.
+Or Tweet at us `@anomalymade <https://twitter.com/anomalymade>`_.

 Discussions
 -----------